AICAN-Research/FAST-Pathology/README.md

 </details>

 ## 📹 Demos and tutorials

-Very simple demonstrations of the platforms can be found on [Youtube](https://www.youtube.com/channel/UC4GM2KW54-vEZ0M1kH5-oig).
+Very simple demonstrations of the platform can be found on [Youtube](https://www.youtube.com/channel/UC4GM2KW54-vEZ0M1kH5-oig).
 More in-depth demonstrations will be added in the future.
 Wikis and tutorials can be found in the [wiki](https://github.com/SINTEFMedtek/FAST-Pathology/wiki).
 More information can be found from the **pages** section on the right in the wiki home.

 [![Watch the video](doc/images/snapshot-youtube.png)](https://youtu.be/1s7jU6T7S3U?t=435)

 ## 🎊 Features

 The software is implemented in C++ based on [FAST](https://github.com/smistad/FAST).
-A wide range of features have been added to the platform and FAST to make working with Whole Slide Images (WSIs) a piece of cake!
+A wide range of features have been added to the platform and FAST to make working with whole slide images (WSIs) a piece of cake!
-* **Graphical User Interface -** User-friendly GUI for working with WSIs without any code interaction
+* **Graphical User Interface -** User-friendly GUI for working with WSIs without any code interaction.
-* **Deep learning -** Deployment and support for multi-input/output Convolutional Neural Networks (CNNs)
+* **Deep learning -** Deployment and support for multi-input/output convolutional neural networks (CNNs).
-* **Visualization -** Real-time streaming of predictions on top of the WSI with low memory cost
+* **Visualization -** Real-time streaming of predictions on top of the WSI with low memory cost.
-* **Use cases -** Patch-wise classification, low and high-resolution segmentation, and object detection are supported
+* **Use cases -** Patch-wise classification, low and high-resolution segmentation, and object detection are supported.
-* **Inference Engines -** FAST includes a variety of different inference engines, i.e. TensorFlow CPU/CUDA (support both TF v1 and v2 models), TensorRT (UFF and ONNX), and OpenVINO (CPU/GPU/VPU)
+* **Inference Engines -** FAST includes a variety of different inference engines, i.e. TensorFlow CPU/CUDA (support both TF v1 and v2 models), TensorRT (UFF and ONNX), and OpenVINO (CPU/GPU/VPU).
-* **Text pipelines -** Possibility to create your own pipelines using the built-in script editor
+* **Text pipelines -** Possibility to create your own pipelines using the built-in script editor.
-* **Formats -** Through OpenSlide FastPathology supports various WSI formats, as well as additional support for CellSens VSI format through FAST
+* **Formats -** Through OpenSlide FastPathology supports various WSI formats, as well as additional support for Olympus' CellSens VSI format through FAST.

 ## 🔬 Applications of FastPathology

 * Pettersen et al., Code-free development and deployment of deep segmentation models for digital pathology (2022), Frontiers in Medicine, https://www.frontiersin.org/articles/10.3389/fmed.2021.816281/full
 * Pedersen et al., H2G-Net: A multi-resolution refinement approach for segmentation of breast cancer region in gigapixel histopathological images (2022), Frontiers in Medicine, https://www.frontiersin.org/articles/10.3389/fmed.2022.971873/full